One materials that is too often associated with the term “eco-friendly” is bamboo.

-1. Bamboo is Easy to Grow
+1. Bamboo is a clean crop to cultivate

 The first reason why bamboo is eco-friendly is because it is very easy to grow.